Ale-JRD/Trads/content/post/index-T1.md

 Gio, still catching his breath…

-「I don’t know how exactly you’re feeling responsible, but don’t even think about staying behind and buying time, got it?」
+“I don’t know how exactly you’re feeling responsible, but don’t even think about staying behind and buying time, got it?”

-「But… if my guess is right, that would be the best way to buy time.」
+“But… if my guess is right, that would be the best way to buy time.”

-「Even with one arm, I’m stronger than you.」
+“Even with one arm, I’m stronger than you.”

-「This isn’t about that.」
+“This isn’t about that.”

-「Hahh… hahh… Your face right now… it looks like you’re about to face death.」
+“Hahh… hahh… Your face right now… it looks like you’re about to face death.”

-「—」
+“—”

-「There’s someone waiting for you to come back alive… right!?」
+“There’s someone waiting for you to come back alive… right!?”

 From behind, I heard Ars’ voice.

-「 ” Don’t run away—!
+“ ” Don’t run away—!
 If you escape now, you’ll probably run for the rest of your life!
 If you don’t stand your ground now, when will you?!
 You ran from the Golden Eyes before… you lost someone important, right?!
 Are you going to lose someone again by running away?!
 Leaving behind the child, the memento of the person you lost?!
 I mean… What about that monster with the human face and Golden Eyes… What’s the big deal?
 If I kill it, I can!
 That Golden Eyes with human face is going down!
 I’ll kill it!
 I swear I will… So, I leave my comrades and the other Golden Eyes to you!
 I’ll kill that one!
 I’ll kill it— kill it, kill it, kill it!
-I’ll kill it! ” 」
+I’ll kill it! ” ”

 His words sounded full of desperate resolve.